What to do with your leftover and unopened CNY snacks

 Afterwards, the crumbs could be sprinkled into ice creams, yoghurts, and milkshakes.
 Similarly, for something challenging, you could try this tiramisu recipe made with leftover kueh bahulu.

-Instead of cracking them open for one of the few repurposing projects listed above, they could be even more meaningful as a way to spread festive joy.
+Instead of cracking open your excess goodies for the repurposing projects above, you could also donate them to various organisations to spread festive joy.